keajs/kea-router/README.md

 Router plugin for kea.
 Works with kea `1.0.0-rc.8` and up.

-This version bundles all of react-router to get the path parsing working.
-Future version will be much leaner!

 ## Installation

 `kea-router` depends on `kea-listeners`, so you must add both.